Rahul-14507/IndusLink/README.md

 docker compose up -d
 ```

 > This starts a PostgreSQL 15 container on `localhost:5432`.
-The database is named `riskradar`, with user/password `postgres`.
+The database is named `IndusLink`, with user/password `postgres`.

 ### 3. Install backend dependencies